-[Sction XL.]
-(Section XLI, P. L.) And be it enacted by the authority aforesaid, That if any person or persons, after the publication of this act, shall wilfully or maliciously remove, misplace or injure any pipes or trunks already fixed or placed, or that shall be hereafter fixed or placed by direction of the burgesses and assistants of the said borough, for conveying water to, from or through any part of the said borough, or if any person or persons shall wilfully and maliciously, without the consent and direction of the burgesses and assistants afore-said, by any ways or means whatsoever, obstruct or prevent the course of such waters in or through any such trunks, pipes or conduits, as are or shall or may be placed as aforesaid, or shall spoil or injure any cistern which shall or may be placed for the reception of such water, every person so offending and being thereof legally convicted before the burgesses of the said borough, or either of them, or before any justice of the peace for the county aforesaid, shall forfeit and pay the sum of five pounds for every such offense, and shall pay the costs of repairing and putting such trunks, pipes, conduits or cisterns in good order and repair.
+[Section XXXIX] (Section XL.
+P. L.) And be it further enacted by the authority aforesaid, That if any person or persons after the publication of this act shall wilfully or maliciously remove, misplace or injure any pipes or trunks already fixed or placed or that may or shall hereafter be fixed or placed by direction of the burgesses and assistants of the said borough, for conveying water to, from or through any part of the said borough, or if any person or persons shall wilfully or maliciously without the consent and direction of the burgesses and assistants aforesaid by any ways or means whatsoever obstruct or prevent the course of such waters in or through any such trunks, pipes or conduits as are or shall or may be placed for the reception of such water, every person so offending and being thereof legally convicted before the burgesses of the said borough or either of them or before any justice of the peace for the county aforesaid shall forfeit and pay the sum of five pounds for every such offense, and shall pay the costs of repairing and putting such trunks, conduits or cisterns in good order and repair.

-(Section XLII, P. L.) And whereas, it hath been usual for the merchants and traders within the said borough to keep large quantities of gunpowder in their dwelling houses and shops, to the manifest danger of the inhabitants:
+(Section XLI.
+P. L.) And whereas it hath been found usual for the merchants and traders within the said borough to keep large quantities of gunpowder in their dwelling houses and shops, to the manifest danger of the inhabitants.

-[Section XLI.]
-Be it therefore enacted by the authority aforesaid, That no person or persons whatsoever within the limits of said borough shall, from and after the publication of this act, keep in any house, shop, cellar, store or other place within the said borough, any more or greater quantity than twenty-five pounds weight of gunpowder, which shall be kept in the highest story of the house, at any one time, unless it be at least fifty yards from any dwelling house, under the penalty of ten pounds.
+[Section XL.]
+Be it therefore enacted by the authority aforesaid, That no person or persons whatsoever within the limits of the said borough shall from and after the publication of this act keep in any house, shop, cellar, store or other place within the said borough any more or greater quantity than twentyfive pounds weight of gunpowder, which shall be kept in the highest story of the house at any one time, unless it be at least fifty yards from any dwelling house, under the penalty of ten pounds.

-(Section XLIII, P. L.) And whereas, several persons, without right or legal authority, have built on and fenced in many parts of the said commons which, by this act, are included in and made part of the said borough, which commons ought to be not only beneficial and convenient for the inhabitants for an outlot for their cattle in the meantime, but in time to come may be appropriated for the further extention and increase of the buildings in the said borough:
+(Section XLII.
+P. L.) And whereas several persons without any right or legal authority, have built on and fenced in several parts of the commons as well on the south side of the said borough as on the west side of the Codorus creek which by this act and charter of incorporation are included in and made part of the said borough, which commons ought not to be only beneficial and convenient for the inhabitants as an outlet and pasture ground for their cattle in the meantime, but in time to come may be appropriated for the further extension and increase of the buildings of the said borough.